21 Denver Tips That Will Save You From Altitude Sickness, Bad Decisions, and Tourist Traps

 18. Free Museum Days Exist

-Denver Art Museum ($15 normally) — Free first Saturday of each month.
+Denver Art Museum ($15 normally) — Free the first Saturday of each month.
 The Daniel Libeskind building is architecturally striking and the Native American art collection is world-class.

 Denver Museum of Nature & Science ($22.95) — Free days scattered throughout the year.